DentonSmith4/Chess-game/README.md

 Welcome to my Chess Game repository!
 This project is a command-line implementation of the classic game of chess written in Java.
-I did this project with my partner Charley Hatterman at the Univeristy of Minnesota.
+This project was completed with my partner Charley Hatterman at the Univeristy of Minnesota.

 Features:
 * Full Chess Game: Play a complete game of chess against another human player.